AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 Total: 1098 bytes
 ```

-Being pragmatic, lets say that we are a bit beyond these though.
-So say we emit 4 nullifiers, 4 new commitments and 4 public data writes instead.
+For a more liberal estimation, lets suppose we emit 4 nullifiers, 4 new commitments, and 4 public data writes instead per transaction.
 ```python
 Tx ((512, 1036) bytes): comms=4, nulls=4, pubs=4, l2_to_l1=0, e_logs=988, u_logs=48
 ```